LASIK eye surgery

 The UF Refractive Surgery Center is accepting consultations for iLASIK and Advanced Corneal Surface Ablation for the correction of nearsightedness, farsightedness and astigmatism.

-If you are at least 21 years of age, please call the UF Refractive Surgery Center at (352) 273-8714 for more information or to schedule an appointment.
+If you are at least 21 years of age, please call UF Health Eye Center - Hampton Oaks at (352) 265-9470 for more information or to schedule an appointment.

 LASIK is eye surgery that permanently changes the shape of the cornea (the clear covering on the front of the eye).
 It is done to improve vision and reduce a person's need for glasses or contact lenses.

 Laser-Assisted In Situ Keratomileusis; Laser vision correction; Nearsightedness - Lasik; Myopia - Lasik

 For clear vision, the eye's cornea and lens must bend (refract) light rays properly.
 This allows images to be focused on the retina.
 Otherwise, the images will be blurry.

 This blurriness is referred to as a "refractive error."
 It is caused by a difference between the shape of the cornea (curvature) and the length of the eye.

-LASIK uses an excimer laser (an ultraviolet laser) to remove a small amount of corneal tissue.
+LASIK uses an excimer laser (an ultraviolet laser) to remove a thin layer of corneal tissue.
 This gives the cornea a new shape so that light rays are focused clearly on the retina.
 LASIK causes the cornea to be thinner.

 LASIK is an outpatient surgical procedure.
 It will take 10 to 15 minutes to perform for each eye.